MrKamikaze6526/HeraHealthJobApp/herajobs/README.md

   - Update application statuses (e.g., Under Review, Interview, Accepted, Denied)
   - Download or view applicant resumes

-## Other Notes
+## Supabase & Data Management
+- All applicant and job data, as well as uploaded resumes, are securely managed using [Supabase](https://supabase.com/).
+- Supabase handles authentication, database storage, and file storage for resumes.
+- **Credentials & Access:** The supervisor of this project will have all Supabase project credentials and access.
+IT and web admins do not need to set up or modify Supabase directly.
 - **Security:** Only authorized admins should have the admin password.
-All applicant data is stored securely in Supabase.
+All applicant data is stored securely in Supabase, and resume files are only accessible to admins.
 - **Resume Storage:** Uploaded resumes are stored in a secure Supabase bucket and can be downloaded by admins.

+## Support
-- **Support:** For technical issues, contact the project maintainer or IT team.
+- For technical issues, contact the project maintainer, IT team, or the project supervisor.

 ---